Edgar F. Luckenbach: Family

-Luckenbach had one son with his second wife, named Lewis, and two children with his third wife, named Edgar Frederick Luckenbach, Jr. (May 17, 1925 - August 9, 1974) and Andrea (d.
-April 1, 1962 at the age of 41).
+two children with his third wife, named Edgar Frederick Luckenbach, Jr. (May 17, 1925 - August 9, 1974) and Andrea (June 12,1920 d.
+April 1, 1962) at the age of 41).
+His second son, Edgar Frederick Luckenbach Jr. had two sons, Edgar Frederick Luckenbach III and Jason A. Luckenbach.
+Andrea Luckenbach had no children.
 In his later life, Luckenbach had a tumultuous relationship with his daughter.
 After her marriage to William Dobbs in 1939, a man of whom he did not approve, Luckenbach refused to give her any money for support.
 Andrea was then forced to withdraw early from her trust fund, which had been set up by her grandmother.
 When just 33 years old, Andrea was shot four times by her estranged 3rd husband Frederick O. Hammer in June 1954 in the paddock of the Delaware Park race course, but survived.

 Personal interests

 Luckenbach was very active in club affairs.
 He was a member of the Atlantic Yacht Club, Sands Point Bath Club, New York Yacht Club, the Turf and Field Club, the United Hunts Club and the Everglades Club of Palm Beach.

 In business, he was a member of the Maritime Association of the Port of New York, the Commerce and Industry Association of New York and the New York Produce Exchange.
 He was elected president of the American Steamship Owners Association in 1927, but refused the post because of his busy business.

 He was also an avid horseman.
 His saddle mare, Lucky Nira, won many horse shows throughout the 1920s and 1930s.
 His third wife, Andrea, also held many horse shows at their country estate.